 6.9.
 BACKBONES Youth Summer Program

 The BACKBONES Youth Summer Program is for teenagers (ages 15-18) with spinal cord injuries and disease (SCI/D) to build self-advocacy skills and learn about topics important to youth with disabilities.
-Some topics include Going to College, Storytelling & Social Media, Employment, Recreation & Travel, Dating, and many more!
-This is a new virtual program in 2022 that meets weekly from June through August.
-It is a fun opportunity to connect with others with SCI/D and learn directly from leaders and professionals in the disability community.
-Applications for participation are due by April 30, 2022.
-Please visit the following link to learn more: Youth Summer Program - BACKBONES (backbonesonline.com).
+Topics include Going to College, Storytelling & Social Media, Employment, Recreation & Travel, Dating, and many more!

 Connects families who suddenly have to deal with a spinal cord injury with people like them who have already "been there" and "done that."
 It's a first-of-its-kind Internet-based effort to collect life experiences surrounding spinal cord injuries and bring them to the world

 What began in 1988 as a one-to-one support group for those facing medical issues has grown into a thriving national network of health and wellness services.
 Friends' Health Connection enhances mind, body and soul through our personalized support network and dynamic educational and motivational programs.
 We work with hospitals and other nonprofit organizations to complement their program offerings and connect people with resources and support that can enrich their lives.

 Friends' Health Connection was founded by Roxanne Black 20 years ago.
 When Roxanne was diagnosed with systemic lupus at the age of 16 she wanted to find others who could relate to her situation.
 This need led her to begin Friends' Health Connection.

 Friends' Health Connection is proud to be a non-profit 501(c)(3) organization.